mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 └── pareto_plots/                    combined custom-model report
 ```

-The reference trajectories and metadata should be copied or linked from
+By default, the runners use the reference trajectories and metadata directly
+from `paper_v2_configs/data/ref-trajs/`.
+They can instead be copied or linked
+under `custom_model_evaluation/data/ref-trajs/` and selected with `--metadata`
-`paper_v2_configs/data/ref-trajs/`.
-Do not change their temperatures,
+and `--ref-root`.
+Do not change temperatures, timesteps, thermostat settings,
-timesteps, thermostat settings, trajectory lengths, or print strides: using the
+trajectory lengths, or print strides: using the same metadata is what makes the
-same metadata is what makes the custom result directly comparable with V2.
+custom result directly comparable with V2.

 ### Model identifier

-Choose one stable base identifier such as `my-model` and use it everywhere:
+Choose one stable base identifier such as `my-model`.
+The TorchSim runner uses

-- the `model_name` passed to the MD and RMSE drivers;
-- the stem after `nvt_` and `md_timing_` in output filenames;
-- the calculator name in result CSVs; and
-- `--model my-model` when an analysis script supports model filtering.
+that identifier unchanged; the ASE runner appends `-ase`, producing
+`my-model-ase`.
+The concrete run identifier is used consistently in the HDF5
+and timing filenames, file metadata, and the timing CSV's `calculator` field.
+Pass that concrete identifier to downstream `--model` filters.

-Preserve deliberate execution suffixes in that stem.
-For example, the shared
+Preserve other deliberate execution suffixes in the base name.
+For example,
-ASE driver appends `-ase`, while eager and accelerated implementations may use
+eager and accelerated implementations may use `my-model-eager` and
-`my-model-eager` and `my-model-compile`.
-These names prevent results from
+`my-model-compile`.
+These names prevent results from overwriting each other and
-overwriting each other and ensure that downstream discovery treats them as
+ensure that downstream discovery treats them as separate executions.
-separate executions.

 ### ASE adapter